 C. In its reply the CDE submits that the complainant's interpretation of the first paragraph of section 3 of Internal Rule No. R 18/CA/05 is inconsistent with the Tribunal's case law and with the principle that "all provisions governing financial entitlements must be interpreted strictly".
 It states, with regard to the wording of that paragraph, that the demonstrative pronoun "these" plainly refers to the Director, Deputy Director, Heads of Units and the Financial Controller.
-It therefore holds that the complainant, whose term of office lasted for 12 months, did not accomplish the five years of service with the CDE required in order to obtain a reinstallation allowance equivalent to five months of his basic gross salary.
+It therefore holds that the complainant, whose term of office lasted for 4 years and 11 months, did not accomplish the five years of service with the CDE required in order to obtain a reinstallation allowance equivalent to four months of his basic gross salary.
 Referring to the provisions of section 1 of the Rule, it points out that, in order to claim such an allowance, a staff member must also have completed a minimum of 36 months of service with the CDE, in which case, the allowance amounts to one month's basic gross salary.
+As the complainant had served the CDE for a period of between three and five years, he received an allowance equivalent to one month of basic gross salary which was doubled because he had dependants.